welltempereddeveloper/welltempereddeveloper/_posts/2019-01-04-programming-101-how-many-parameters-should-a-function-take.md

 ---

 If we're [keeping our functions short]({% post_url 2018-12-03-programming-101-keep-your-functions-short %}),
-then we're probably not running into functions with ["too many parameters"](too-many-parameters).
+then we're probably not running into functions with [too many parameters][too-many-parameters].

 Why?